 • Theology—REL 173, 273, 370, or 373

 • Ethics—REL 270, 274, or 374

 C. A total of two course credits from the following:

-F. At least one course at the 200 level or above, apart from those listed under D and E
+F. At least one course at the 200-level or 300-level, apart from those courses listed under D and E.

 And at least one credit from Religion courses numbered 200 or above.

 - MULTICULTURAL AMER.
 STUDIES (MINOR)